Contractor-x/Anti-Valentine-/README.md

-# Anti-Valentine code
+# Anti-Valentine.
+    Developed during valentine's day 2025
-    Run at your own risk
+    Run at your own risk.